 - 3.1 Brighton & Hove City Council owns and manages 850 sheltered flats, studios and bungalows within 23 schemes.
 In asset terms this is a significant portfolio, providing an annual rental income of £3.2M (excluding service charges). - 3.2 Sheltered housing plays a crucial role in promoting independent living and preventing or delaying the need for higher dependency services such as extra care and residential care.
 The service currently houses mainly older people with the support of a scheme manager and alarm service.
-The service has recently reviewed its aims, which closer aligns the service to the aims and objectives of Adult Social Care and Public Health strategies. - 3.3 In terms of ongoing demand for sheltered housing we know from Home-move that on 16th September 2014 there were 795 households on the housing register assessed as requiring sheltered housing. - 3.4 The council's supply of affordable sheltered housing is supplemented by the sheltered housing managed by registered providers (housing associations) in the City.
-There are fourteen other registered providers of sheltered housing in the city, providing a total of 908 sheltered flats. - 3.5 There have been major demographic changes within the sheltered housing client group (longer, fitter lives, and higher numbers of frail elderly people with complex needs).
+The service has recently reviewed its aims, which closer aligns the service to the aims and objectives of Adult Social Care and Public Health strategies. - 3.3 In terms of ongoing demand for sheltered housing the Housing Register data showed that on 16 September 2014 there were 795 households on the housing register assessed as requiring sheltered housing. - 3.4 The council's supply of affordable sheltered housing is supplemented by 908 sheltered flats managed by fourteen registered providers (housing associations) in the city. - 3.5 There have been major demographic changes within the sheltered housing client group (longer, fitter lives, and higher numbers of frail elderly people with complex needs).
 At the time of the 2011 Census there were 35,692 people aged 65 and over living in the city representing 13% of the total population.
 20,038 (56%) were female and 15,654 (44%) were male, with the ratio of women to men increasing with age.
 There is a fairly even split between males and females aged 65 to 74 but as people grow older the ratio changes, with 69% of people aged 85 years and over being female.
 These ratios are expected to change over the next 10 years as male life expectancy is increasing faster than that of females.
 In 2021, the ratio of males to females is likely to be 38% females and 62% males